Newton Deck of Cards Posted May 26, 2016 by Ross Atwood

 The design duo worked on so many projects for the corporation that Charles even had a tie line in his Los Angeles office, providing him with a direct link throughout much of IBM.
 As Eames Demetrios noted in An Eames Primer, “Charles believed one always had to be able to work with both the person at the top and the person on the front line to achieve the best results for all concerned.”

-IBM “…saw the power not only of the film and its ideas, but also of the people who created it.”
-Thereafter, the Eameses became two of IBM’s key consultants.
+IBM “…saw the power not only of the film and its ideas but also of the people who created it.”
+After that, the Eameses became two of IBM’s principal consultants.
 Charles was even one of the few non-IBM employees invited to speak to the Corporate Management Committee, which allocated billions of dollars of research money within the company over many decades.

 In December of 1973, Nobel Prize recipients were awarded in Stockholm, Sweden.
 The winners included an IBM scientist recognized for his work in physics.
 At this time, Tom Watson, Jr. had recently retired as president of IBM, but he still played a powerful role on IBM’s board of directors, and he felt the company should honor the Laureates in Physics with a special dinner upon their return from Stockholm.

 Charles suggested the dinner include a special gift for the Laureates in honor of the occasion.
 Watson agreed and asked what he proposed.
-Charles suggested a simple deck of cards that could be made of images related to Sir Isaac Newton—something along the lines of the Eames House of Cards.
+Charles suggested a simple deck of cards made of images related to Sir Isaac Newton—something along the lines of the Eames House of Cards.

 The idea was fitting for two reasons: the Eames Office had just recently completed an exhibition called Isaac Newton: Physics for a Moving Earth at the IBM Exhibition Center; and Christmas day, which was quickly approaching, marked the anniversary of Sir Isaac’s birth.
 As Demetrios said, “Charles and Ray always had a highly refined sense of occasion.”
 The only problem was that the dinner was just four days away.